SantiMaceri/RubyTpi/README.md

 ```

 ## Testing
-To run the test located in /test/models execute:
+To run the tests located in /test/models execute:
 ``` bash
 rails test
 ```